emgrey02/IDMX-268-blog/src/content/posts/2022-02-07-is-there-a-right-way-to-css.md

 ---
 template: blog-post
-title: Is There A Right Way To CSS?
+title: Is There a Right Way To CSS?
 slug: /right-way-to-css
 date: 2022-02-06 19:18
 description: BEM vs Tailwind